-- Steroid injection: The injection may not improve your long-term vision, but it can help some people speed up recovery from a disturbance.
+- Steroid injection.
+The injection may not improve your long-term vision, but it can help some people speed up recovery from a disturbance.
 It works by delaying the development of a second demyelinating occurrence.
-You are typically given a course of steroids over a 1- to 5-day period.
+You’re typically given a course of steroids over a one- to five-day period.
 Intravenous methylprednisolone (IVMP) is given over three days.
 Risks and side effects can include stomach irritation, increased heart rate, mood changes, and insomnia.

 Other medications.
 Your doctor may try to help resolve some of the side effects of the visual disturbance until it ends.
 For example, they may prescribe medication such as Clonazepam (Klonopin) to help ease the swaying or jumping sensation caused by nystagmus.